Tropical methods for building real space sextics with totally real tritangent planes: Combinatorics of local tropical tangencies

 First, we analyze the type (3g) tangency.
 We let $v_0$ be the lower vertex of $\Lambda$.
 The bidegree of $\Gamma$ fixes the vertices of $v_0^{\vee}$ to be $(1,1)$, $(2,1)$ and $(1,2)$.
 Thus, the two legs of $\Lambda$ adjacent to $v_1$ intersect $\Gamma$ at an extra point besides $v_1$ in the boundary of the chambers $(2,1)^{\vee}$ and $(1,2)^{\vee}$.
 These chambers are the regions of $\RR^2\smallsetminus \Gamma$ dual to $(2,1)$ and $(1,2)$, respectively.
 For bidegree reasons, the intersection multiplicity at these two points is one.

 Next, we suppose we have a tangency of type (3e).
-Similarly to the previous cases, $\Lambda$ intersects $\Gamma$ at two extra points with multiplicity one, each lying on the negative horizontal and positive vertical legs of $\Gamma$.
-The argument for type (3d1) is similar: the interior of the positive vertical edge of $\Lambda$ carries a multiplicity one point in the boundary of either chambers $(1,2)^{\vee}$ or $(2,2)^{\vee}$.
+Similarly to the previous cases, the set of vertices of $v_0^{\vee}$ and $v_1^{\vee}$ consists of $\{(2,1), (3,0)\}$ complemented by either $(2,0)$ or $(3,1)$, respectively.
+As a consequence, $\Lambda$ intersects $\Gamma$ at two extra points, each lying on the negative horizontal and positive vertical legs of $\Gamma$.
+Similarly, for type (3e1), we will see two extra intersections, on the negative horizontal and vertical legs of $\Lambda$, in the boundary of the chambers $(1,i)^{\vee}$ and $(j,1)^{\vee}$, respectively, for suitable $0\leq i,j\leq 3$.
+The argument for type (3d1) is similar: the interior of either the positive horizontal or vertical leg of $\Lambda$ carries a multiplicity one point in the boundary of either $(2+i,0)^{\vee}$ or $(1+i,2)^{\vee}$ for $i=0,1$.

 Finally, assume we have a type (3h1) tangency.
-There are four possible locations for the dual cells to $v_0$ and $v_1$ in the Newton subdivision of $\sextic$.
-For all these choices, we will find an extra multiplicity one intersection point in a vertical leg of $\Lambda$, in the boundary of the chamber of $\RR^2\smallsetminus \Gamma$ dual to either $(1,2)$, $(2,2)$, $(2,1)$ or $(3,1)$. \end{proof}
+There are two cases to consider, depending on the slopes of the edges adjacent to $v_0$ and $v_1$ in $\Gamma$.
+If $v_0$ and $v_1$ are adjacent to a vertical and horizontal edges, there are precisely four possible locations for the dual cells to $v_0$ and $v_1$ in the Newton subdivision of $\sextic$.
+For all these choices, we will find an extra multiplicity one intersection point in a vertical leg of $\Lambda$, in the boundary of the chamber of $\RR^2\smallsetminus \Gamma$ dual to either $(1,2)$, $(2,2)$, $(2,1)$ or $(3,1)$.

+On the contrary, if $v_0$ is adjacent to a vertical edge but $v_1$ is adjacent to a slope $2/3$ edge of $\Gamma$, there are two possible locations for $v_0^{\vee}$ and $v_1^{\vee}$ in the Newton subdivision of $\sextic$.
+In both cases, there is a multiplicity one intersection point along a horizontal leg of $\Lambda$.
+Such point will belong to the chamber of $\RR^2\smallsetminus \Gamma$ dual to either $(1,1)$ or $(2,0)$. \end{proof}

-\begin{lemma} No 4-valent tropical (1,1)-curve $\Lambda$ tritangent to a smooth tropical $(3,3)$-curve $\Gamma$ can have a local tangency of type (3bb') or (3e'). \end{lemma} \begin{proof} We start by discussing the statement for (3bb') tangencies with the same arguments as those used in the proof of~\autoref{lm:no3gNo3h1}.
-We let $v$ be the vertex of $\Lambda$.
-The presence of two tangencies for type (3bb') forces the star of $\Gamma$ at $P'$ to contain the ray $(2,-1)$.
+\begin{lemma} No 4-valent tropical (1,1)-curve $\Lambda$ tritangent to a smooth tropical $(3,3)$-curve $\Gamma$ can have a local tangency of type (3bb') or (3e'). \end{lemma} \begin{proof} We let $v$ be the vertex of $\Lambda$ and establish the statement with similar arguments as those used in the proof of~\autoref{lm:no3gNo3h1}.
+The multiplicity four condition for type (3bb') combined with the $\Dn{4}$-symmetry forces the star of $\Gamma$ at $v$ to contain the ray $(2,-1)$.
 This determines the cell dual to $v$ to be the triangle with vertices $\{(0,0), (0, 1), (1,2)\}$ shifted by either $(1,0)$, $(1,1)$, $(2,0)$ or $(2,1)$.
 Analyzing the possible remaining intersections between $\Lambda$ and $\Gamma$ gives two more intersection points, each of multiplicity one, along two legs of $\Lambda$.
-Thus, these two curves are not tritangent.
+Thus, $\Lambda$ is not tritangent to $\Gamma$.